 - Able to respond to emergency incidents*

-Auxiliary Firefighter positions are not available at all QFRS station locations.
+Auxiliary Firefighter positions are not available at all QFES station locations.
 Check where auxiliary positions may be available.

 * It is highly desirable that your employer consent to releasing you at the time of an emergency incident.

-The QFRS expect that all new auxiliary firefighters will be committed to:
+The QFES expect that all new auxiliary firefighters will be committed to:

 - Attending incident and emergency calls